Impalement: Neo-Assyrian Empire

 Paul Kern, in his (1999) Ancient Siege Warfare, provides some statistics on how different Neo-Assyrian kings from the times of Ashurnasirpal II commemorated their punishments of rebels.

 Although impalement of rebels and enemies is particularly well-attested from Neo-Assyrian times, the 14th-century BC Mitanni king Shattiwaza charges his predecessor, the usurper Shuttarna III for having delivered unto the (Middle) Assyrians several nobles, who had them promptly impaled.
 Some scholars have said, though, that it is only with King Ashur-bel-kala (r.
 1074–1056) that there is solid evidence that punishments like flaying and impaling came into use.
 From the Middle Assyrian period, there is evidence about impalement as a form of punishment relative to other types of perceived crimes as well.
 The law code discovered and deciphered by Otto Schroeder contains in its paragraph 51 the following injunction against abortion:

 Achaemenid Persia

 The Greek historian Herodotus recounts that, when Darius I, king of Persia, conquered Babylon, he impaled 3000 Babylonians.
 In the Behistun Inscription, Darius himself boasts of having impaled his enemies.
 Darius speaks proudly of the ruthlessness with which these revolts were put down.
 In Babylon Nidintu-Bel was impaled along with 49 of his companions:

-In 522 BC Phraortes proclaimed that he was a descendant of the Median king Cyaxares and took the throne, he seized Ecbatana, the capital of Media and rebelled against the Achamenied yoke, this revolt was suppressed by Darius king of Persia and Phraortes was captured and impaled:
+In 522 BC Phraortes proclaimed that he was a descendant of the Median king Cyaxares and took the throne, he seized Ecbatana, the capital of Media and rebelled against the Achaemenid yoke, this revolt was suppressed by Darius king of Persia and Phraortes was captured and impaled: